akkiyolo/akkiyolo/README.md

-# Hi folks, I'm Akki
+# Hi folks, Akki just was notified that you viewed his profile

 ---